John4650-hub/John4650-hub.github.io/README.md

 # Welcome to my github Page

 ## intro
-* Hello there 👋😀, am a professional software developer with  2 years of experience programming in;
+* Hello there 👋😀, am a junior software developer with  2 years of experience programming in;
 1. HTML, CSS and Javascript
-2. Python;
+2. Python
-    - service-apps
+3. Gui apps
-    - webScrapping
+4. Building games with the famous [phaser](h)
-    - Data science
+5.
 * Here on this page you will find my projects

 ## This is the list of projects i have worked on.